-There are other ways of reducing liability for employee vehicle accidents.
+There are other ways of reducing insurance liability for employee vehicle accidents.
 The most important is to create a driver safety program that both helps to prevent employee accidents and to protect the company from a negligent entrustment lawsuit if an accident occurs.

-To get help writing a new policy on employee auto insurance, carrying out insurance verification, or setting up a driver safety program, contact an mBurse representative or visit our Professional Services page.
+For help writing a new policy on employee auto insurance, carrying out insurance verification, or setting up a driver safety program, contact an mBurse representative or visit our Professional Services page.
 Learn more about ways to reduce overall company risk from employees traveling in personal vehicles through our Guide to Mobile Employee Risk.